Don't see your question here?

 The PURCH curriculum focuses on building physicians who are: team-oriented, excellent diagnosticians, self-reflective, empathetic, and leaders who can be led.
 So, while the courses are the same, the focus of the Doctoring and Clinical Skills (DCS) course for PURCH students emphasizes these principles as well as the social determinants of health within the community of Springfield and rural areas of western Massachusetts.

 PURCH students take their DCS course, their Physical Diagnosis (PD) course, and their Longitudinal Preceptor Program (LPP) at the Baystate campus in Springfield.
 In addition, the PURCH curriculum includes other experiences, like participating in an activity that simulates low-income living and interviewing Springfield community members.
-These elements highlight the link between a patient and their community.
+These elements highlight the link between patients and their community.

 Do I get additional course credit for PURCH-specific coursework?